dhongu/deltatech/deltatech_mrp_planning/README.rst

 Features:

- - Calculeaza datele planificate pentru comanda de productie si pentru comenzile de lucru
+ - Calculates the planned data for the production order and for the work orders
- - Similar cu mrp_workorder
+ - Similar to mrp_workorder

 Bug Tracker